One Thousand Shacks

 Largely due to the United Nations Millennium Development Goals, between 1990 and 2015 the amount of people living in extreme poverty has been reduced by half.
 Yet with over 1.5 billion people still living in extreme poverty, a 2030 goal has been set to free the world from extreme poverty and hunger.
 UN Secretary-General Ban Ki-moon said that while extreme poverty continues to be one of the main challenges of our time, and is a major concern of the international community, ending this scourge will require the combined efforts of governments, society, organizations, and the private sector.

 There is both a vulnerability and strength found within the poverty-stricken slums throughout the world.
-In the midst of heavy burdens that these communities face, such as lack of money and food, poor sanitation, polluted water, and exposure to hazardous waste, many of the people are strong-willed and resourceful.
+In the midst of heavy burdens that these communities face, such as lack of money and food, poor sanitation, polluted water, and exposure to hazardous waste, people are strong-willed and resourceful.
 Some individuals open shops, selling products, providing computer access, and services.
 These people are a celebration of humanity in the middle of tragedy.
 My installation, One Thousand Shacks, demonstrates the perilous situation that the world’s poor face, the social problems, as well as the strength that is demonstrated as they struggle to survive.

 One Thousand Shacks is a mixed media sculptural installation, consisting of an approximately 5 meter tall x 3 meter wide wall of small-scale shacks, one next to the other, piled high in an organized mess.
 They are attached to each other and appear as an insurmountable entity, giving weight to the 1.5 billion poverty-stricken people.
 Small lights and video show through the windows and doors.
 The wall is bustling and alive.